Plugable USB-C Triple Display Docking Station with DisplayLink USB Graphics, Alt Mode Video Output, and PD Charging

 DisplayLink video functionality is provided by the DL-3900 chipset, which manages dual graphics and audio and gigabit Ethernet functions.

-Driver support available in Windows (10, 8.1, or 7), Mac OS X 10.11 (with reduced performance compared to Windows systems), and Chrome OS version 51 or later on supported Chrome systems.
+Driver support available in Windows (10, 8.1, or 7), Mac OS X 10.11 (with reduced performance compared to Windows systems; Mac systems not currently officially supported), and Chrome OS version 51 or later on supported Chrome systems.

 DisplayLink-based video outputs do not support HDCP, and will not allow for playback of encrypted Bluray disks or copy-protected content.
 Also, the Ethernet connection provided by the DisplayLink chip requires a full-duplex connection.
 (Most modern Ethernet switches and cables meet these requirements but some switches and cables as well as all Ethernet hubs do not.)